Vantiv-eCommerce/litle-sdk-for-python/README.md

 2) Add the LitleSdkPython and LitleSdkPythonTest libraies to your Project References

-3) Once the SDK is downloaded run our setUpTest.py script
+3) Once the SDK is downloaded run our setUpTest.py

 4) Run LitleSdkPythonTest.all.test_all.py